baracoder/dotnet2nix/README.md

-# dotnet2nix WiP
+# dotnet2nix

-WiP tool to convert dotnet dependendencies to nix expressions
+Tool to convert dotnet nuget dependencies to nix expressions

-The first goal is to use the generated files to build this package itself, manipulationg nuget config for dotnet restore.
+The first goal is to use the generated files to build this package itself, manipulating nuget config for dotnet restore.

 ## TODO